LewisIsWorking/PathWarsWiki/Writerside/topics/Sunken-tower-library-books.md

 The book contains the spells: invisibility and phantasmal force.

-# 2. The Whispering Skull.
+## 2. The Whispering Skull.

-This book is an extradimensional space.
+This book contains an extra dimension space.

 Inside the book’s space is a skull that is chained to the book’s extra-dimensional space.